Changissnz/ask_yourself_if_red_state_is_for_you/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 We all deserve certain things.
 But not everyone can lead by example.
 If you're one of those people, you might want to strongly consider following the lead of a populist such as this guy.
+Also, don't be afraid to let him trample all over you with his horse.
+Show some populist spirit, and you'll be a real hero to the people.

 ![f16ce387-a71d-49d3-8c41-029cad141937](https://github.com/user-attachments/assets/a53e2b7c-9966-4b0a-a17e-96bc43e60a7f)